deltegui/json_validator/README.md

 app.post('/', validator.createMiddleware(myValidator), (req, res) => res.send(req.body););
 ```

-The middleware, when a json is not valid, returns encountered errors.
+The middleware, when a json is not valid, returns found errors.
-You can customize this passing to createMiddleware the status code:
+You can customize the returning status code:

 ```javascript
 const middleware = validator.createMiddleware(myValidator, 401);